rbakker96/libft/README.md

 ---

 ### Usage
-> Create a main to use the library tools, for example
+> Create a main to use the library functions, for example

 ```javascript
 // main.c